On the Robustness of Median Sampling in Noisy Evolutionary Optimization: The Robustness of Median Sampling Against Onebit Noise

-In this section, we analyze the expected running time of the (1+1)-EA using median sampling on OneMax under one-bit noise.
-One-bit noise is a commonly used noise model in theoretical analyses~\cite{droste2004analysis,giessen2014robustness,qian2016sampling,qian-algo-noise}.
-As presented in Definition~\ref{one-bit-noise}, it flips a random bit of a solution before evaluation with probability $p$.
-It has been shown that for the (1+1)-EA on OneMax under one-bit noise, the expected running time is super-polynomial if $p=\omega(\log n/n)$ \cite{droste2004analysis}; the expected running time is polynomial regardless of $p$ if using mean sampling with $m=4n^3$ \cite{qian-algo-noise}.
-We prove in Theorem~\ref{theo-median-one-bit} that the expected running time is polynomial~if using median sampling with $m=2n^3+1$, which illustrates the robustness of median sampling against noise. \begin{definition}[One-bit Noise] Given a parameter $p \in [0,1]$, let $f^{\mathrm{n}}(x)$ and $f(x)$ denote the noisy and true fitness of a solution $x \in \{0,1\}^n$, respectively, then
+Onebit noise is commonly used in theoretical analyses~\cite{17,18,26,27}.
+With probability $p$, it changes a uniformly selected bit in $x$ before $x$ is evaluated.
+For OM under such noise model, the ERT of (1+1)-EA is superpolynomial for $p=\omega(\log n/n)$ \cite{17}; the ERT is polynomial $\forall p\in [0,1]$ if using mean sampling with $m=4n^3$~\cite{27}.
+Theorem~\ref{theo-median-onebit} shows that the ERT is polynomial if using median sampling with $m=2n^3+1$, which illustrates that median sampling can efficiently tackle noise. \begin{definition}[Onebit Noise] Suppose $f^{\mathrm{n}}(\cdot)/f(\cdot)$ denotes the noisy/true objective function.
+Then

-where $x'$ is generated by flipping a randomly chosen bit of $x$. \end{definition}
+where $p \in [0,1]$ and $y$ is derived by changing a uniformly selected bit in $x$. \end{definition}